damiencollard/nice-citation/README.md

 # Nice citations for Gnus

-In Gnus' article mode, this replaces the traditional chevron citation marks `>` with a nicer Unicode vertical bar with the same color as the text it is quoting.
+In Gnus' article mode and in message mode, this replaces the traditional chevron citation marks `>` with a nicer Unicode vertical bar with the same color as the text it is quoting.

 The color of a mark at a given citation depth is taken from `gnus-cite-face-list'.